onflow/example-projects/full-stack-basic/README.md

 ## Basic Full-Stack Project Scaffold

-This directory is a project scaffold for a basic full-stack Flow project.
+This directory contains a reccomended folder scaffold for a basic full-stack Flow project.